mikics/gsoc-jupyterbook/_sources/submission.md

 Therefore, the original problem can be solved for each cylindrical harmonic over a 2D cross-section of the original domain.
 For the sake of simplicity, we choose this cross-section to be the one at $\phi = 0$.

-In the demo we present a lof of concepts needed for axisymmetric problems, which we list in the following sections.
+In the demo we present and implement a lof of concepts that we need for axisymmetric problems.
+We list them in the following sections.

 #### $\nabla\times$ operator for cylindrical coordinates